What is better than BLE for indoor positioning system?

 When we receive requirements about an indoor positioning system, potential customers often highlight that they have metal around.
 We immediately know they have probably burnt their feet with RSSI-based systems, typically BLE.
 Why?
 How do we know?

-Well, as already discussed above, the RSSI-based indoor positioning systems use radio signal strength from a stationary beacon to the mobile beacon to estimate the distance.
-Yes, the farther your mobile beacon (phone) is from your stationary BLE beacon, the weaken the signal shall be.
+As previously discussed, RSSI-based indoor positioning systems utilize the radio signal strength from a stationary beacon to the mobile beacon to estimate the distance.
+Yes, the farther your mobile beacon (phone) is from your stationary BLE beacon, the weaker the signal shall be.
 In practice, however, the RSSI fluctuates so drastically that the same RSSI may be measured on 2m and 10m.
 What distance is then?!

-Everything is more or less OK when you have nice and empty space of airports or shopping malls full of radio-transparent glass or thin walls.
-But when you want to go to a packed warehouse full of metal shelves, palettes, forklifts, or other heavy machinery, the RSSI picture changes so drastically that the BLE-based tracking does not work with acceptable accuracy.
+Everything is more or less OK when you have nice and empty spaces of airports or shopping malls full of radio-transparent glass or thin walls.
+However, when you need to navigate a crowded warehouse filled with metal shelves, pallets, forklifts, or other heavy machinery, the RSSI picture changes so drastically that BLE-based tracking fails to work with acceptable accuracy.
 Like really doesn’t work.
 You can be on this aisle or one or another.
-And what is the point in the system if you can not find what you want?
+And what is the point of the system if you can not find what you want?

 RSSI picture changes all the time

-There is not only metal in the industrial environment but moving metal.
+There is not only metal in the industrial environment, but also moving metal.
 Imagine you are not moving, but a forklift is moving 5m from you.
-But your location measured by the BLE-based system jumps.
+However, your location, as measured by the BLE-based system, jumps.
 Why?
-Well, it happens because of multipath fading.
+This occurs due to multipath fading.
 Thus, a system calibration you did one hour ago may immediately become invalid.

-Of course, smart algorithms try to recover somehow and re-calibrate the system.
+Of course, intelligent algorithms try to recover somehow and recalibrate the system.
 But in the end, it does not work well in the real industrial environment.
-RSSI-based systems are not designed for that kind of environment.
+RSSI-based systems are not designed for such environments.

 You have to have dedicated mobile beacons in industrial environment